 Robert Anthony has written a workbook and study guide entitled Essentials of Accounting (ISBN 0-201-84866-x), 6th ed. or later (Addison-Wesley).
 Students without other accounting background will be required to submit a completed workbook prior to the commencement of classes.

 Editing Canadian English (3rd edition), by the Editors Canada.
 You can order through EC, http://www.editors.ca/resources/eac_publications/ece.html.

 Students without copy editing and proofreading experience are encouraged to enroll in short courses on these topics such as those offered at SFU through Continuing Education.

 Applicants for whom English is a second language must submit results for a TOEFL (minimum score 570 or computer based 230) and a TWE (minimum score 5).
 Alternatively, an International English Language Testing System, IELTS, result (minimum band score 7) may be submitted in place of the TOEFL and TWE.

-Applicants should be comfortable with publishing software (Adobe CS).
+Applicants should be comfortable with publishing software (Adobe CC).

-Short courses are available at SFU through the SFU Publishing Workshops and the Writing and Communications Program.
+Short courses are available at SFU through the SFU Publishing Workshops.
 Students living outside the Vancouver area should investigate course offerings through local community colleges and school boards.

 Please note that the MPub computer lab and group project spaces use Apple computers.